nahtanojako/100-days-of-code/log.md

  ### Day 73: January 23, 2019

 **Today's Progress**: Started projects of free code camp.Made a palindromic checker that checks if the string  is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.

+ ### Day 74: January 24, 2019

+**Today's Progress**: Started the projects of 2nd certification of free code camp.

+ ### Day 75: January 25, 2019

+**Today's Progress**: Completed the projects of 2nd certification of free code camp.Got the certification.